There are a few considerations to be aware of as an implementer.

 The hub can reclaim collateral by disputing the channel, or by the client submitting a withdrawal request with 0 value to allow the hub to withdraw excess collateral from the channel.
 By minimizing the hub collateral, you also reduce the amount of user channels the hub disputes (lowering user gas costs and wait times) and help payments pass more smoothly through the network.

 While the underlying protocol is completely noncustodial, there are trust assumptions to the Dai Card implementation which we want to make explicit.
-We plan to address these assumptions over the next few months.
+We are actively addressing these assumptions, so expect this section to change over the next few months.

 Hub can intercept payments¶

 For now, the payments themselves are trusted.
 In other words, a hub can steal your payment value while the transaction is in-flight.
 You would usually notice if this happened and leave the system with the rest of your funds, so the risk is limited to your payment itself.

 The code for fully noncustodial payments is already in our codebase and is functional.
 We have left it deactivated for now to reduce complexity while we work on improving logic for channel collateralization.

 You don’t always have access to your state¶

 Right now, if you go offline, the hub is the only entity that persists your channel’s state.
 From a usability perspective, this is great because it allows for easy cross-device support and keeps state in sync.
 Obviously, this is bad in the event that the hub goes down and you need to recover your funds from the contract directly using your latest state.